 Books to Help Teach Kids Table Manners

-Table manner are a particularly difficult skill to develop so here are some of the best table manner books for kids:
+Table manners are an incredibly difficult skill to develop, so here are some of the best table manner books for kids:

 - The Berenstain Bears Forget Their Manners this book is mostly is about good manners in general, but there is quite a lot about table manners in the story.
 It’s a fun and easy way to get your kids thinking about manners.

 - You’ve Got Manners!: Table Tips from A to Z for Kids of All Ages (You’ve Got Manners series) This guide to proper behavior at the dinner table provides an introduction to etiquette for kids and a refresher in manners for adults.
 Offering three tips for each letter of the alphabet, kids are asked to examine the factors that contribute to proper form.

 - Emily Post’s Table Manners for Kids goes in-depth about table manners answering questions like which fork do I use?
 How do you use chopsticks?
 Is it okay to answer my cell phone during dinner?
 What is the polite way to eat spaghetti?
 Pretty much everything you need to know to get you through any meal is here—from table settings to eating tricky foods, to holding up your end of a dinner conversation.

 - How Do Dinosaurs Eat Their Food?
 (Book & CD) just like kids, dinosaurs have a difficult time learning to behave at the table.
 However, with a little help from Mom and Dad, these young dinosaurs eat all before them with smiles and goodwill.